Copyright © 2003 - 2006 DORSCH Consult

 To compile and install the fuzzystrmatch

-module, go to the contrib folder of your
+module, go to the contrib

 PostgreSQL source tree and execute the